 - a.
-Endorse the proposal and submit it to WG2 for approval as an urgently needed repertoire 2. - b.
+Endorse the proposal and submit it to WG2 for approval as an urgently needed repertoire2. - b.
 Invite other member bodies to submit characters of similar nature so as to estimate the real workload before submitting the proposal to WG2 for endorsement. - c.
-Accept the proposal as a contribution to an ongoing IRG work item. - Reject the proposal with justifications.
-A rejected proposal may be revised and re-submitted to the IRG.
+Accept the proposal as a contribution to an ongoing IRG work item.